-The term “non-equilibrium” grain boundaries has been accepted and utilized by the entire SPD materials science community and it is also used here to describe grain boundaries which are defined formally as boundaries with strain-distorted structures and containing high densities of extrinsic dislocations (1, 18).
+The term “non-equilibrium grain boundaries” has been accepted and utilized by the entire SPD materials science community and it is also used here to describe grain boundaries which are defined formally as boundaries with strain-distorted structures and containing high densities of extrinsic dislocations (1, 18).

-Thus, the recent studies of the grain boundary structure in SPD-processed UFG materials that specific non-equilibrium grain boundaries with strain-distorted structures associated with a correspondingly large residual microstrain is a typical feature in these nanomaterials.
+Thus, recent studies of the grain boundary structure in SPD-processed UFG materials suggest that specific non-equilibrium grain boundaries with strain-distorted structures associated with a correspondingly large residual microstrain is a typical feature in these nanomaterials.

 3.2.
 Nanotwins in metallic nanomaterials